Badger-MEILI/MEILI-Travel-Diary/README.md

 ### Todos

- - Write unit tests
+ - Improve test coverage
  - Figure out a smart way to do the localization
- - AngularJS is used in a very hacky way, that should change
  - Secure the password field when communicating to the MEILI Database
  - Responsive design
- - Remove / improve the in-memory storage of the trips that are being annotated to maintain consistency with the remote database
- - Look into licensing of images and clipart
+ - License images and clipart

 ## Building the API docs